WebAssembly/spec/document/core/valid/modules.rst

    The restriction on the length of the result types :math:`t_2^\ast` may be lifted in future versions of WebAssembly.

-.. index:: table, table type, limits, element type
+.. index:: table, table type
    pair: validation; table
    single: abstract syntax; table
 .. _valid-table: